 Simple Ingredients For Sweetened Condensed Milk

-Aaaanyway here’s what I did: I measured out all my ingredients and got them all ready.
-I measured out the pineapple juice that I’m substituting for the water and heated it in the microwave until it started to bubble.
+Then I added the pineapple juice that I’m substituting for the water into a glass measuring cup and heated it in the microwave until it started to bubble.

 Seconds Later – DONE!